-These expectations are needed to ensure that all students receive a quality education, that they respect the property of the school and of others, and in general are not disruptive to the environment of the school.
+These rules are needed to ensure that all students receive a quality education, that they respect the property of the school and of others, and in general are not disruptive to the environment of the school.

-- 1. Students are expected to be kind and respectful towards others in their words and actions. - 2.
-Students will follow directions by all adults, the first time given. - 3.
-Students will keep their hands, feet, and other objects to themselves. - 4.
-Students will walk and talk quietly in the building at all times.
+- 1. Students will follow directions given by all adults, - 2.
+Students will keep their hands, feet, and other objects to themselves. - 3.
+Students will use only kind words when talking to others. - 4.
+Students will walk and talk quietly in the building at all times. - Students will stay in assigned areas.